Hadley Learning Community: Writing Curriculum

 “Parents benefit from workshops on phonics and many say they feel better equipped to help their children learn”

-Reading is taught daily through guided reading sessions.
-The books that are used in these sessions are of an extremely high quality and immerse the children in a wealth of language.
+From Year 2 and beyond, reading is taught daily through whole-class reading sessions.
+The books that are used in these sessions are of an extremely high quality and immerse the children in a wealth of vocabulary.
 Texts used cover a range of genres and link to the topics that the children study each half term.
 Please see the Topic Plans for a full overview of the texts used throughout the Primary Phase.
-Guided reading sessions aim to support children’s word reading skills but also their comprehension skills.
-To develop the children’s love of reading teachers read to their class every day, either a short story, a picture book or an ongoing longer novel.
-Children have the opportunity to bring home a class reading book of their choice to share with their parents.
-Many of our classes have additional systems to promote reading at home, appropriate to the age of the children in their class.
+Whole-class reading sessions aim to support children’s word reading skills, fluency and decoding, as well as their comprehension skills.
+To develop the children’s love of reading, teachers read to their class every day, either a short story, a picture book or an ongoing longer novel.

-There is a large, high quality, local authority library on our site.
-Teachers regularly take their children to the library to share books or to learn how the reference system works.
-When children start school we encourage them to join the library so that they can take out books during the weekend and holidays.
-If you would like your child to join the library please contact the library on (01952 388475) and they will be happy to arrange this for you.
+We are lucky to have a large, high quality, local authority library on our site.
+Teachers regularly take their children to the library to share books and to enjoy sustained periods of uninterrupted reading time.
+We encourage children to join the library and own a personal library card so that they can take out books during the weekend and holidays.
+Slips to apply for a library card are always handed out at Reading Cafe sessions – if you would like one please see Mrs King or Mrs Bradshaw.

-Reading is an integral part of the homework at HLC and children are expected to read every night at home.
-Teachers do check the children’s reading journals so please leave them a comment.
-They love to know about the stories that you read with your children at home.
+Reading is an integral part of the homework at HLC and children are expected to read as regularly as possible at home.
+Each class has set expectations but we broadly expect at least five entries per week from home.
+The importance of reading with a child is huge; teachers regularly check Reading Diaries and love to know about the stories that you read with your children at home.